Beowulfv/Interior_Lock-Master/README.md

 # Interior_Lock-Master
-This adds the ability to lock and unlock vehicles from inside the vehicle with either scroll wheel functions or the Exile defualt hot key to lock and unlock objects.
+This adds the ability to lock and unlock vehicles from the inside with either scroll wheel functions or the Exile default hot key to lock and unlock objects.

 Installation Instruction